 (d) Sterilization equipment shall be monitored regularly in accordance with the manufacturer's guidelines to determine whether the equipment is functioning properly.

-5.08: continued

 (e) Sterilized acupuncture equipment shall be clearly marked to distinguish it from unsterilized equipment.
 Sealed packages containing sterilized equipment shall be marked with an expiration date.
 Any equipment that is not used on the day the equipment was removed from a sterilization package shall be resterilized before use.

 (f) All nondisposable needles shall be sterilized before disposal.
 After sterilization the needles shall be placed in a rigid, puncture-proof sealed container for disposal.
-Disposal containers shall be labeled as such, and shall carry the warning "CONTAMINATED CONTENTS--USE PRECAUTIONS."
+Disposal containers shall be labeled as such, and shall carry the warning "CONTAMINATED CONTENTS - USE PRECAUTIONS."
 Disposal containers shall be wiped with a suitable disinfectant if blood or other bodily fluids are spilled on the outside.
 Disposal containers shall be discarded appropriately.

 (g) The parts of a patient's body to be treated shall be swabbed with alcohol or an antiseptic agent prior to needle insertion or any procedure which breaks the skin.